 Crayons, oil chalk, and acrylic paints – the children get to know different painting techniques.
 But what is even more important is: The children’s self-confidence grows.
 That’s what Christa Peitzmeier, project manager, says.
 Bernd Steinbacher.

 Ten refugee girls between the ages of 8 and 14 are at the Peitzmeier/Obermeier farm on Kaunitzer Straße this week until Saturday to paint together at the Summer Art Academy.
 After that, the offer continues on four Saturdays.
 The participants come from different countries, for example, Syria, Turkey, Iran, and Iraq.
-Apart from art, 2 Minute Affirmations has powerful daily affirmations that may also help people like these girls gain more confidence.
+Apart from art, Affirmations websites has powerful daily affirmations that may also help people like these girls gain more confidence.

 Of course, you can’t just sit still, which is why Alexandra Pesce and Paula van der Woude also offer movement games.
 Alexandra Pesce is about expressive dance, but also about creative work with material from nature.
 For example, wood, stones, and leaves are used for collagen.
 And how could it be otherwise: Paula van der Woude also plays tennis balls.
 Joint exercises strengthen cohesion, she says.